Highlights

 Pricing Trends

-Pricing in Nokomis was mixed in May 2026.
-The median sale price fell to $495,000, down from $567,000 in May 2025.
-Because the median reflects the middle of the market, this suggests the typical sale price moved lower from last year.
+Pricing strengthened in Nokomis in June.
+The median sale price rose to $538,000, up from $497,000 one year earlier.
+Since the median reflects the middle of the market, this points to stronger typical closed-sale pricing.

 Inventory Trends